andrewmilson/ministark/README.md

 ## Defining AIR Constraints

 Constraints in miniSTARK are represented as multivariate polynomials where each variable abstractly represents a column of the execution trace or one of the verifier's challenges.
+There is a lot of cool things prover and verifier can do when constraints are represented in this way.
 Bellow is a contrived example to illustrate how constraints are represented.
 Look at the constraint implementation of [brainf**k](examples/brainfuck/) for a full example.

 ```rust
 #[derive(Hint)]